 This program is designed to give the student a strong grounding in the different science disciplines (e.g., biology, chemistry, odontology, physics) that form the basis of the techniques used in forensic investigations.
 This science basis is provided through introductory and specialty courses offered from Departments in the Science Faculty.
 Students may broaden their knowledge by choosing from a list of complementary courses offered by Departments in the other Faculties (e.g., anthropology, sociology).
-Experts in forensic techniques will expose students to the application of this knowledge, primarily through the Application of Forensic Techniques course [FRSC 3300].
+Experts in forensic techniques expose students to the application of this knowledge, by serving as guest instructors for specific modules within each of FRSC 2200, FRSC 2201 and FRSC 3300.